biyer108/DataVisHW3/HW3-report.md

 ## Visualization Idioms & visual encoding choices

 A bar chart was used here to show a comparison between each countries own Suicide rates.
-Since the population of each country will be different I used the Suicides per 100,000 population to allow a comparison between the countries.
+Since the population of each country will be different, I used the Suicides per 100,000 population to allow a comparison between the countries.
 I filtered the data so that the visualization does not show suicides per 100,000 below 5,000.
 This would only show the countries with truly high suicide rates.

 Idiom: Bar Chart
 | Data: Attribute | Data: Attribute Type  | Encode: Channel |